RandomLab/wiki.ourwriting.tools.backup/WORKSHOP/EKA-workshop/05-final.md

 	1.changing you mind set
   1.know when you have to work or not
 - 4 days of work is efficient
+- specificity of creation ?
+- dedicated / not dedicated time

 # motivation and creativity (music)